SpektraSystems/Microsoft-Cloud-Workshop/building a resilient iaas architecture/readme.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to eight resource groups – ODL_iaas-arch-xxxxx-01, ODL_iaas-arch-xxxxx-02, ODL_iaas-arch-xxxxx-03,  ODL_iaas-arch-xxxxx-04 and ODL_iaas-arch-xxxxx-05, ODL_iaas-arch-xxxxx-06, ODL_iaas-arch-xxxxx-07, ODL_iaas-arch-xxxxx-08.
+3. Note that you have access to eight resource groups – **ODL_iaas-arch-xxxxx-01** - to - **ODL_iaas-arch-xxxxx-08**.These two RGs ODL_iaas-arch-xxxxx-01, ODL_iaas-arch-xxxxx-02 has the pre-deployed environment.
+User need to deploy other resources in other RGs during the lab.

 4. Navigate to the resource group **ODL_iaas-arch-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc

-5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received
+5.Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received

-6. Now check if students lab files are already downloaded in C:\HOL
+Now check if exercise files for the hands-on lab are already downloaded in C:\HOL

+6.Navigate to the resource group **ODL_iaas-arch-xxxxx-02** and view the already existing resources such as ADVM and CloudshopSQL,    CloudshopWeb Virtual Machines, Disk and LitwareVNET, etc.

 ## Verify Azure Access